cpellouin/mmajconline/index.md

 * [MAGIC Collaboration 2019](https://ui.adsabs.harvard.edu/abs/2019Natur.575..455M/abstract): Teraelectronvolt emission from the gamma-ray burst GRB190114C.
 * [MAGIC Collaboration et al. 2019](https://ui.adsabs.harvard.edu/abs/2019Natur.575..459M/abstract): Observation of inverse Compton emission from a long gamma-ray burst.

-These were presented by F. Daigne, see his [slides](docs/slides6-daigne.pdf).
+These were presented by Frédéric Daigne, see [his slides](docs/slides6-daigne.pdf).

 Also, a presentation by Gwenhaël on the neutrino follow-up of GRB190114C, see [her slides](docs/slides6-wasseige.pdf).